-Even if you don’t spend the night in Granada, it’s a relatively easy spot for a day trip, like Ciao Bambino’s Sandy Pappas did when she and her family stayed at Rancho Santana on Nicaragua’s Pacific Coast.
+Even if you don’t spend the night in Granada, it’s a relatively easy spot for a day trip from many coastal resorts.

-The view of Mombacho from the water makes a lasting impression, but it’s just a tease of what’s waiting at the Natural Reserve Mombacho Volcano.
+While the view of Mombacho from the water makes a lasting impression, it’s just a tease of what’s waiting at the Natural Reserve Mombacho Volcano.
 About an hour’s drive from Granada, it’s a steep ride up, but when the road ends, the hiking through a rain cloud forest can begin.
-The El Cráter Trail travels around one of Mombacho’s four craters and should take about an hour and a half, but once you spot the first howler monkey, all bets are off when it comes to sticking to a schedule.
+The El Cráter Trail travels around one of Mombacho’s four craters and should take about an hour and a half.
+Once you spot the first howler monkey, though, all bets are off when it comes to sticking to a schedule.

-You’ll get sweaty and dirty — very dirty — but sandboarding down the side of an active volcano qualifies as one of those once-in-a-lifetime kinds of activities.
+You’ll get sweaty and dirty — very dirty — but sandboarding down the side of an active volcano qualifies as one of those once-in-a-lifetime activities.
 About an hour from León, Cerro Negro last erupted in 1999.
 The hard part happens first: Getting to the top, a bit shy of 2,400 feet, means hiking up a steep and rocky path with a sandboard strapped across your back.
 There are plenty of places to stop and take in amazing views along the way, but the trek to the top will take a good hour and then some to complete.
-Plan on bringing plenty of water and maybe even a snack.
+Plan on bringing plenty of water and maybe a snack.

 When you reach the top, the payoff kicks in.
 After donning a protective jumpsuit and goggles, you learn a few tricks to control your speed, and down the volcano you go.
-The volcanic terrain you slide through is more like gravel than fine sand, but the effect is the same.
+The terrain you slide through is more like gravel than fine sand, though the effect is the same.
 I’ll admit I was seriously questioning my judgment as I prepared to launch, but a few seconds on the move and I figured it out — and you will too.
 Admittedly, I wasn’t a speed demon.
 It took me more than two minutes to cruise to the bottom.